p4535992/foundryvtt-better-rolltables/wiki/Home.md

 *Work in progress, any help is welcomed*

+### Multiple Skill denomination allowed

+Usually you put a single skill denomination like "nat" or "arc" , but now if there is a "," in the skill string. , it will be treated as an array of skills for example "nat,arc" implies that the roll result will be compared as both a nat (nat) and arcane (arc) roll.

+This is very useful with the feature "Dynamic DC Feature" for create very elaborate rolltable.

 ### Dynamic DC Feature

 It will let you to set multiple and random check at once for dc checks e.g. 'nat=1d20, arc=23'